iter8-tools/docs/docs/getting-started/first-release.md

 curl httpbin.default -s -D - | grep -e '^HTTP' -e app-version
 ```

-The output includes the success of the request (the HTTP return code) and the version of the application that responded (the `app-version` response header).
-For example:
+The output includes the success of the request (the HTTP return code) and the version of the application that responded (in the `app-version` response header).
+In this example:

 ```
 HTTP/1.1 200 OK